KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/class_exercises/part_5_practice_with_forking.md

 3. Once complete, it will open up your fork of the Learning Resources Repository.

+4. In Git Bash or iTerm2, change directory up one level to make sure you're in your _VersionControl_ directory prior to cloning.

+    {% hint style='tip' %}
+Review the steps for cloning a repository in [Part 3](/class_exercises/part_3_cloning_your_local_repository.md)
+    {% endhint %}

 5. Clone this repository down to your desktop.

     {% hint style='tip' %}
 Review the steps for cloning a repository in [Part 3](/class_exercises/part_3_cloning_your_local_repository.md)